In This Guide:

 4. Interior & Camping Equipment

-- Do all the beds/seats work properly?
+- Do all the beds and seats work properly?

 - Is the rock and roll bed mechanism solid?

-- Cupboards, doors, latches—do they all function?
+- Cupboards, doors, latches — do they all function?

-- Water system (if fitted)—does it work?
+- Water system (if fitted) — does it work?
 Any leaks?

-- Cooker (if fitted)—when was it last serviced?
+- Cooker (if fitted) — when was it last serviced?
 Working safely?

 - Upholstery condition?
 Original or recovered?